 You will need to give the readers some idea of the plot of the film to understand your position for using it as a learning tool.
 Still, you may not want to spoil the outcome for the reader just in case they have not yet watched the film.
 Use your voice and make sure your review will grab the attention of readers.
 Do give credit to the work, including the director.

-Once you have written your film commentary, please submit it to the Editor, Journal of Military Conflict Transformation by emailing jmct@au.af.edu
+Once you have written your film commentary, please submit it to the Editor, Journal of Military Conflict Transformation at this link.

 Thank you!